billmania/roboquest_ui/public/config/README_joystick.md

 # Joystick capabilities and configuration

 ## General

 The Joystick widget is the most complex widget available.
 It always produces two numerical values.
 Typically, it's used to command two-dimensional robot motion.
-It can be used in place of a non-servo slider, as well as anywhere two values are needed within a single ROS message.
-Lastly, it's possible to use a single joystick to command one servo.
+It can be used in place of a non-servo slider, albeit not well, as well as anywhere two values are needed within a single ROS message.
+Lastly, it's possible to use a single joystick to command one or two servos.

 ## Configuration options